sgalkina/gnomic/README.md

 ``locus``      | a ``feature`` (typically a ``gene``) with a specific location inside the genome of the original strain ``Phene``      | an identifier for a characteristic or trait which can be present in two or more designated variations ``Marker``     | a phenotype important for its role as a selection marker

-#### Missing/not yet finalized

-- gene organisms:
-  - could instead be part of the mutation definition (e.g. `abcD(Ecoli)`)
-  - Accession numbers would generally be preferred.
-- reliable way to distinguish between gene and phenotype e.g. A phenotype must begin with an upper-case letter and/or be in the list of possible phenotypes.
-- Use of `*` to distinguish markers from other phenotypes/loci is both required by the language definition to avoid clashes with loci — and is easily forgotten
-- accommodate different methods for down-regulation and possible required additional information

 ## Examples